THAT'S A WRAP: ABC7 celebrates National Burrito Day at East Bay's Casa Orozco

 "We would all have to be involved," says Orozco.
 "We all had to be on board, and we were, and we're still here."

 The restaurant is owned by three brothers and two sisters.
-This year, the authentic Mexican restaurant is celebrating their 35th anniversary.
+This year, the authentic Mexican restaurant is celebrating its 35th anniversary.

-All recipes are inspired from Carlos's mother, who is from Jalisco, Mexico.
+All recipes are inspired by Carlos's mother, who is from Jalisco, Mexico.

 "You can put any filling inside your burrito and you can't go wrong," says Orozco.
 "The important thing to making a burrito is to leave some space at the ends, fold it, and roll it."